dart-archive/www.dartlang.org/src/site/tools/pub/faq.markdown

 ### What are all the "packages" directories for?

 After you run pub, you'll notice that your package has little `packages` directories sprinkled all over it.
+These are needed to make `package:` imports work.

+{% include coming-release.html %}

-These are needed to make "package:" imports work.
-When your code has an import with the "package" scheme, a Dart implementation like the VM or dart2js translates that to a path or URL using a simple rewriting rule:
+When your code has an import with the `package` scheme, a Dart implementation like the VM or dart2js translates that to a path or URL using a simple rewriting rule:

  1. Take the URI of your application's [entrypoint](glossary.html#entrypoint).
  2. Strip off the trailing file name.
- 3. Append "/packages/" followed by the rest of the import URL.
+ 3. Append `/packages/` followed by the rest of the import URL.

 For example, if you app's entrypoint is `/dev/myapp/web/main.dart` then: